PART I: BEFORE THE SEALING OF THE BLACK MAGE

 The next night, Jean obtained an anti-magic necklace as a present for Tana, which was part of his plan to break her out.
 With Shey’s help, Jean broke into the dungeon where Tana was being held.
 Before he could free her, however, Arkarium used his magic to possess Shey, forcing him to call the guards.
 King Hekaton, whom Arkarium had asked to wait outside, then arrived and ordered his guards to kill Jean in front of Tana.

 Just as Arkarium had anticipated, the shock of Jean’s death eradicated Tana’s willpower in rejecting the power transfer, allowing Hekaton’s Ascendency ritual to begin successfully.
 However, Tana crushed the anti-magic stone in the necklace that Jean had given her, causing the unstable magic to disrupt the Ascendency.
 Though Hekaton successfully gained the immortality that he sought, the disruption to the ritual caused him to be transfigured into a monster.
-(A/N: What’s funny is that if Hekaton had successfully taken Tana’s powers, he likely would’ve become Grandis’ new Transcendent of Light.
-As it is, Hekaton and the other failed experiments contain a trace of the Transcendents’ power.)
+(A/N: Although it’s impossible for mortals to fully claim the power of a Transcendent, Hekaton and the other failed experiments contain a trace of the Transcendent of Light’s power, resulting in their immortality and strength.)

 Jean is killed by Hekaton’s guards